 Briefly describe the limitations of your evaluation to show reviewers and readers that you have considered your study’s weaknesses.
 At the end of the conclusion section, state or summarize your main conclusions once again before listing recommendations.
 Your conclusions and recommendations require a good understanding of the data.
 They also go beyond simply presenting the results as your judgments are based on the values of the client and the evaluator.

 Any recommendations you make must be ethical, practical, and realistic.
 Obviously, it would be best not to suggest the client do anything immoral or unethical.
 However, the recommendations must also be practical and realistic.
 Often recommendations are rejected, not because they would not solve a problem or meet a need, but because they cannot be implemented.
 The recommendation may be too costly, extremely challenging to implement, or may have undesirable consequences.
-For example, implementing a specific solution may address one specific need but would likely cause additional problems.
+For example, implementing a specific solution may address one specific need but cause additional problems.
 When possible, recommendations should be made in consultation with the client and other stakeholders.

 - A common mistake evaluators make is failing to plan time for writing the final report.

 - The main purpose of any report is to answer the evaluation questions and make recommendations.

 - The format of your report will depend on the purpose of the report and the intended audience.

 - Before you write your final report, you need to collect and analyze your data so you have something to say.